kubos/kubos/docs/tutorials/querying-telemetry.rst

     - timestampGe - Return entries with timestamps occurring on or after the given value
     - timestampLe - Return entries with timestamps occurring on or before the given value
     - subsystem - Return entries which match the given subsystem name
-    - parameter - Return entries which match the given parameter name
+    - parameter - (Mutually exlusive with ``parameters``) Return entries which match the given parameter name
+    - parameters - (Mutually exlusive with ``parameter``) Return entries which match any of the given parameter names
     - limit - Return only the first `n` entries found

 Using the ``telemetry`` query without specifying any of the input arguments will result in all